 How can I prevent gum recession?

 Observing good oral hygiene is the best way to prevent gum recession.
 Brush and floss daily and get a dental checkup biannually.
-In case you have already developed gum recession, quit smoking, eat a well balanced and healthy diet, and keep monitoring your gums for any changes.
+There are other things you can do as well.
+Quit smoking, eat a well balanced and healthy diet, and keep monitoring your gums for any changes.